 The EU regularly updates the IUU vessel list, which includes IUU vessels identified by regional fisheries management organisations.
 The IUU Regulation can take steps against states turning a blind eye to illegal fishing activities: the Commission first issues a warning (yellow card), then if the country is still not complying, it will identify the country as non-cooperating. (the so-called red card) and place it in the list of non-cooperating countries.
 Fisheries products from the country in question will then be banned from the EU market.
 The IUU Regulation also applies to EU operators operating anywhere in the world and under any flag.
 In March 2023 the EU joined the IUU Fishing Action Alliance.
 The EU fully supports the main objectives of the Alliance through the IUU Regulation: internally with Member States by means of the EU Catch Certification Scheme and externally via IUU dialogues with third countries, actions on international ocean governance, maritime safety and labour conditions.
-(EC 2024c).
+A new tool has been developed called CATCH, which allow to do streamline checks and verifications of catch certificates for fishery products entering the EU market.
+The use of CATCH will become compulsory for EU operators and authorities for imports of fishery products as of 10 January 2026 through the most recent revision of the IUU Regulation (EC 2025c).

-The fishery is not TAC-constrained in that total landings have been well below TACs in recent years (ICES 2023), such that there is no incentive for TAC-related offenses such as underreporting.
+The fishery is not TAC-constrained in that total landings have been well below TACs in recent years (ICES 2024), such that there is no incentive for TAC-related offenses such as underreporting.
 No illegal landings or other infringements have been reported in this fishery.